 Generally speaking, it would be easier to formally tie the knot in the UK and then have a celebratory ceremony in Oman.
-There’s many luxurious venues you can do this at, including The Ritz-Carlton & Six Senses Zighy Bay.
+There’s many luxurious venues you can do this at, including the Ritz-Carlton and Six Senses Zighy Bay.
 However, if you are still intent on marrying in Oman, then these are the appropriate steps you need to take:

-- First things first, contact the relevant local authorities in Oman to work out exactly what documents you will need to formally wed.
+- Contact the relevant local authorities in Oman to work out exactly what documents you will need to formally wed.

 - You may be required to swear an affidavit or oath beforehand which you can do at the British embassy in Muscat.

 - Therefore, you should book a meeting at the embassy and download and complete an affidavit form which you should take to the appointment, as well as the other documents listed below.

 - Fee (approximately £50)

 - Divorce certificate (if necessary from previous marriage)